Get 5 Secrets to Make Homemade Taste Food Better + New Recipes Weekly!

 - Kosher salt and fresh cracked pepper to taste

-For the Salad: Mix together the lettuces and place on a large platter.
+- For the Salad: Mix together the lettuces and place them on a large platter.
 Evenly fan out the remaining ingredients next to one another on top of the lettuces.
 Garnish with the microgreens and season with salt and pepper.

 - Dressing: Combine all of the ingredients in a medium-size bowl and whisk until emulsified.
 Serve alongside the salad.